Maladministration & Malpractice Policy

 • Fraudulent claim for certificates

-• Staff intentionally withholding information from Warwickshire First Aid Training
+• Staff intentionally withholds information from Warwickshire First Aid Training.

-• Management which is critical to maintaining the rigour of quality assurance and standards both the centre and of the qualifications we deliver.
+• Management is critical to maintaining the rigour of quality assurance and standards at both the centre and the qualifications we offer.

-• Deliberate misuse of logo and trademarks or misrepresentation of a training centre relationship with Warwickshire First Aid Training
+• Deliberate misuse of logo and trademarks or misrepresentation of a training centre’s relationship with Warwickshire First Aid Training

 • Forgery of evidence.